Building a Line Following Robot with TCS34725 RGB Sensor

 • AFMotor Library: Install via Arduino IDE Library Manager (search for “Adafruit Motor Shield”).

-Related OmArTronics Tutorials
+Related OmArTronics tutorials

 Conclusion